 This guide explains Spanish inheritance rules applicable to the whole country, while it is advised to seek local legal advice to find any regional variations.
 Generally, regional taxes will only apply to habitual residents (ie. residents in Spain for at least five years), while national law will apply to non-residents.
 Some regions may also allow more favourable conditions, such as almost complete tax exemptions for spouses and children.

-Prior to August 2015, inheritance law in Spain dictated that a foreign resident’s estate would be dealt with according to the law of their home nationality.
-However, changes to EU rules in 2015 mean that EU citizens living in Spain, as well as a number of non-EU countries, can now choose whether the law of their home country or their country of residence applies.
+Changes to EU rules introduced in 2015 mean that EU citizens living in Spain, as well as a number of non-EU countries, can now choose whether the law of their home country or their country of residence applies.
 If a foreign resident dies without leaving a will or making an official declaration on which law they wish to apply, the law of the country where they resided for the last five years will apply.

 - One-third is divided between surviving children in equal shares.